chipzoller/kyverno-pss/README.md

 ```

 Cases where the `AnyNotIn` operator is used have been tagged, initially, for 1.6.0 because that's the corresponding milestone.
 It can obviously be changed.
 And all these were built and tested on Kubernetes 1.22 hence that value.
 We need to be careful not to change these values unless _the version(s) being added were actually and successfully tested_.
 There shouldn't be any guessing on our part as to the operability of these policies on earlier or later versions of either Kyverno or Kubernetes; if it wasn't explicitly tested and verified, it shouldn't be listed.

+### Lifespan

+This repo will most likely be deleted when the redesigned PSS policies are merged into kyverno/policies.
+Fair warning.